Children's Services Policies, Strategy and Principles

 We will promote contact between children looked after, their families and who have played an important part in their lives (see Contact with Parents, Family and Friends Procedure and Supervised Contact and the Hertfordshire Contact Service Procedure).

 We will support the education of children looked after.
-Each child will have an Personal Education Plan and each school will have an appointed and trained Designated Teacher for Children in Public Care.
+Each child will have a Personal Education Plan and each school will have an appointed and trained Designated Teacher for Children in Public Care.
 Every effort will be made to maintain educational stability for a looked after child.
 Changes of school place will only be made after careful consideration of all the circumstances and in consultation with all relevant professionals, carers and the child.
 Placement changes will not be made in a period running up to or during examinations, except in an emergency.

 See also: Education of Children Looked After Procedure